 You can then pour concentrated coffee into the bottle.
 Just don’t pour all the dregs with it.
 Just leave a little bit of the coffee behind, and you will have a bottle of pure coffee concentrate.
 You can keep it in the refrigerator for up to two weeks.

 Add about one ounce of concentrate to a cup of hot water, and now you are ready to sample cold brewed coffee.
 Not strong enough?
 Add more concentrate.
 It’s all up to you.
 Too strong?
 Add more hot water.
 That is one of the selling points of this method.
 You can brew it once and make it just the right strength for everyone in your house (or office) who drinks coffee.
 Or get some cold milk, flavored syrup and ice to add to your concentrate and make some great cold coffee drinks.

 A Few Notes

-You may be wondering about the durability of this no cost soft drink cup brewing system.
-Does it matter.
-It doesn’t cost anything to make a new one, but if you must know, I have used the same system for nearly a year and only made another to take the pictures for this article.
+You may be wondering about the durability of this no-cost soft drink cup brewing system.
+Does it matter?
+It doesn’t cost anything to make a new one, but as you must know, I have used the same system for nearly a year and only made another to take the pictures for this article.